devAyyoub/voting-app/Complete Lab (Part2) .md

 kubectl get pods -n voting-app kubectl get svc -n voting-app
 ```
+The LoadBalancer external IP may take several minutes to become available.
+Once it appears, you can open the voting UI in your browser.

 Display the external address for `vote-ui` and `result-ui`:
 ```bash
 kubectl get svc vote-ui -n voting-app
 ```